Salt Painting Craft for Kids Cover

 Salt Painting Directions:

-1. Draw a photo outline with a pen on a piece of construction paper or cardstock.
+1. Draw a photo outline with a pen on a piece of construction paper or card stock.

 3. Sprinkle salt on the top of the liquid glue until it covers the glue completely.